Pine Manor College

 Right to Appeal:

 A student may appeal a financial aid suspension due to not meeting satisfactory academic progress if there were extenuating circumstances.
 Examples of extenuating circumstances may include medical problems, death of a close family member, recall to military duty, undue hardship, or academic issues.
 An appeal must be made in writing to the Pine Manor College Financial Aid Appeals Committee.
-A student also must submit an Academic Progress Plan (available from the Student Financial Services office).
+A student also must submit an Academic Progress Plan – the period of such a status will be determined on a case by case basis, but it will not exceed three semesters.
+The specific requirements of the Academic Plan will be set by the Office of Academic Affairs, based on the recommendation of the Director of Financial Aid and the Dean of the College.
 This plan must be signed by an academic advisor.
 Each student, whose appeal is approved, will be expected to meet the enrollment goals set in the plan for each semester.

 Financial Aid Probation – A student in Financial Aid Suspension (Denial) who successfully appeals for financial aid reinstatement is considered to be on Financial Aid Probation status.